 The first $1,000 of insurance costs have to be covered by you.
 After that, the next $20,000 of expenses will cost you $4,000.
 Now that your total is $5,000 the remainder of that $30,000 is covered in full.

-Another thing your health plan should include are options you can add to the base plan to extend your coverage.
+Another thing your health plan should include is options you can add to the base plan to extend your coverage.

 A standard healthcare plan covers a lot of potential expenses — but not everything.
 Many plans offer supplemental coverage.
 These are add-ons that extend and enhance your protection.